 Flexible implementation of multi-variable concatenation and summation

-Option one: step-by-step processing, usingsetLabel definition of intermediate variables
+Plan one: step-by-step processing, usingsetLabel to define intermediate variables

-The clearest and recommended approach is to usesetDefine a middle variable with the tag.
-This helps us gradually build the result, making the template logic easier to understand and maintain.
+The clearest and recommended approach is to usesetA label defines an intermediate variable.
+This helps us build the result step by step, making the template logic easier to understand and maintain.

-Suppose we need tovar1/var2andvar3Three variables are used for addition or concatenation operations:
+Suppose we need to convertvar1/var2andvar3Three variables perform addition or concatenation:

 {# 步骤1:计算 var1 和 var2 的结果 #}